sddevelopment-be/penguin-pragmatic-patterns/content/practices/traceable_decisions.md

 Writing design documentation can be a daunting task.
 It is often seen as a necessary evil, and as a result, it is often done poorly.
 The result of this is that the documentation is not useful, stays unmaintained, and is not used by the team.
-This is a shame, as good design documentation can be a powerful tool to align the team, to communicate with stakeholders, and to make sure that the system is built in a consistent way.
+This is a shame, as good design documentation can be a powerful tool to align the team, to communicate with stakeholders, and to make sure that the system is built consistently.

 To make the process of writing design documentation easier, and to make sure that the documentation is useful, the templates below can be used as a basis for your own documentation needs.
 Be sure to adapt them to your own context, and to only use the parts that are useful to you.